 We don’t know why the Virgin Mary appeared in one city with a Muslim name.
 Maybe she would like to pass a message that Catholics and Muslims must live in peace and harmony.
 We respect Her choice and preserve the city’s name.

 Three shepherd children reported that they saw visions of the Virgin Mary with a Rosary.
 They called her Our Lady of the Rosary.
 It began on May 13, 1917, and then again on the 13th day of five subsequent months.
 They were Francisco (nine years old), Jacinta Marto (eight years old), and Lucia (eleven years old).

 Francisco died at ten years old because of the influenza epidemic.
 Jacinta died at nine years old with the same disease, and Lucia died at age 97 in 2005.

-The most famous apparitions of our lady were on October 13, 1917, when Mary appeared.
+The most famous apparition of our lady was on October 13, 1917, when Mary appeared.
 Many people saw the sun dance, spin, and descend on them, drying their rain-soaked clothes and the land.
 That was the miracle of the sun.

 During the apparition, our lady shared three visions: the secrets.

 Read more: Best Things to Eat in Portugal?

 - A vision of the souls in Hell.

 Prediction of the end of World War I. A prediction of the beginning of World War II.
 As well as a request to consecrate Russia to the Immaculate Heart of Mary.
 Why?
 We are not talking about the political idea, but it is the prophetic vision of the struggle for atheism.

 - A vision of the Pope being killed.
 Pope John Paul II donated the bullet to this Sanctuary.
 You can see it in the Chapel of the Apparitions, on the crown of the Holy Lady.